About A Green Mouse

 A Green Mouse was welcomed as a Content Partner on the Times Educational Supplement in September 2012, and is listed as an ‘Inspiring Project’ on Speak to the Future: A Green Mouse

-This photograph of a goldfinch chick appears in the first blog post on A Green Mouse.
+This treasured, personal photograph of a goldfinch chick appears in the first blog post on A Green Mouse.
 It represents all that A Green Mouse stands for:

 ALL images, recordings and videos are subject to copyright.

-A Green Mouse is the work of Susie Mair, BA Modern Languages, PGCE, a mother of three, born in South America, who attended Spanish and French schools as a child, completed her education and teacher-training in the UK, and then travelled extensively with her own family.
-She can be contacted via the email address below.
+A Green Mouse is the work of Susie Mair, BA Modern Languages (Durham University), PGCE, a mother of three, born in South America to Canadian/British parents, who attended local Spanish and French schools in Spain and South America, completed her education and post-graduate teacher-training in the UK, and then travelled extensively with her own family, including involvement in a number of very different types of schools, two of them bilingual.

 Here is a picture of her with her sisters, as a fallera infantil in Valencia, Spain (she was a pupil at the Lycée Français de Valence at the time):